Santō Kyōden: Kyōden and the Yoshiwara

-It is believed that in 1797, or sometime around then, Kyōden met his second wife, Tamanoi, who later goes by the name of Yuri.
-At the time Kyōden was forty and Yuri is estimated to have been about twenty-three.
+It is believed that in 1797, or sometime around then, Kyōden met his second wife, Tamanoi, who later goes by the name Yuri.
+At the time, Kyōden was forty and Yuri is estimated to have been about twenty-three.
 She achieved the level of heyamochi, meaning that she had her own room, and she was just below the highest ranking of tayū.
-According to Bakin in Iwademo no ki, during Yuri's last three years at the Yoshiwara she hardly had any other customers besides Kyōden.
+According to Bakin in Iwademo no ki, during Yuri's last three years at the Yoshiwara, she hardly had any other customers besides Kyōden.
 Adam Kern argues this is because "they grew increasingly familiar, to the point that she declined to see other customers."
 Unlike Okiku, though, Yuri had not yet completed her indenture, so Kyōden paid a sum of twenty ryō to redeem her.
-Kyōden not only married Yuri but he also adopted her younger sister, who he gave the name Tsuru.
+Kyōden not only married Yuri, but he also adopted her younger sister, who he gave the name Tsuru.
 Bakin claims that Kyōden had originally planned on adopting Yuri's younger brother, but he died at the age of twenty.
 Similar to Okiku, Yuri also made a smooth transition from courtesan to wife.
 However, their marriage was also cut short, but this time by Kyōden's death.

 Death

 Before Santō Kyōden's death, Kyōden had been complaining of chest pains.
-The chest pains began in either 1813 or 1814 and Kyōden complained of the pain when he would go on walks.
+The chest pains began in either 1813 or 1814, and Kyōden complained of the pain when he would go on walks.
 Kyōden remained indoors until his chest pain was lessened in the summer of 1815.
 Kyōden then met with several of his friends and attended various gatherings.
 In July 1816, Kyōden died.
 Kyokutei Bakin claims that Kyōden overworked himself to death.
 However, Mizuno Minoru, a researcher of early modern Japanese literature, claims that Kyōden died of a heart attack.
-There are also disagreements on the events leading up until Kyōden's death.
+There are also disagreements on the events leading up to Kyōden's death.
 One retelling is that Kyōden was engaged in an argument when his anger overcame him.
-The second is that Kyōden stayed up late drinking alcohol with this brother and two other poets and his over exhaustion caught up with him.
+The second is that Kyōden stayed up late drinking alcohol with his brother and two other poets, and his overexhaustion caught up with him.
 He was buried in the Eko-in cemetery.